Rock stacking might appear to be a harmless and fun outdoor activity, but it's still detrimental to fragile riparian ecosystems.

 Because of my job, I usually think of moving stream rocks with respect to building dams, but any large-scale or repeated disturbance of the stream substrate, including stone-stacking, would have a significant impact on the food chain."

-Ben Stone, Ricketts Glen State Park manager also commented that,
+Ben Stone, Ricketts Glen State Park manager also commented on cairn building:

 "Two years ago, when I discovered about 100 stone piles in just one place, it really drove the point home to me.
 We have 400,000 to a half-million visitors in our park each year.
 It isn't just one person's impact.
 What if every person just moved one rock?
 What would the [environmental and visual] impact be if thousands of rocks were moved?
 It is an education issue, some people just don't think it through."

-There is merit to everyone doing some part to heal wounds to fragile riparian ecosystems that are already enduring a slow death by a thousand cuts.
+There is merit to everyone doing some part to heal wounds to fragile American riparian ecosystems that are already enduring a slow death by a thousand cuts.
+The issue of stone sculptures in wild spaces is a balancing act that can't afford to topple.